CoderDojo-Content/Intermediate-Wearables/en/in-the-loop.md

             delay(200);
         }
     ```
     See how you're passing in a colour as a **parameter** to your function?
-This is the colour that gets used in place of `c` in the line `strip.setPixelColor(i, c);`.
+This is the colour that gets used in place of `c` on each line of your function `lightAllOneColour`.
 It means you can use the same function to make the pixels any colour, even to turn them all off!

 3. Delete the line `lightAll();` from inside the **setup** function.
 Verify and upload the code.
- * After the Flora has run all the code in the **setup** function, it then runs the **loop** function over and over again forever!
+ * When the Flora starts, it runs all the code in the **setup** function first and then it runs the **loop** function over and over again forever!

 4. What do you think the **delay** function does?
 Try putting in different values for it's **parameter**.
 For example, `delay(50);` or `delay(1000);`.
 Don't forget to verify and upload the code to test out your changes!